 Ancient Norse Origins of Walpurgisnacht

-Walpurgisnacht originally was a Norse/Viking ritual, that after a long winter, would hopefully expedite the coming of spring and ensure fertility for livestock and crops.
-Thousands of years ago in Northern Europe and Scandinavia, people would hang bundles of foliage around their property to ward off evil spirits.
-They would also leave offerings of mead and food for the spirits of the dead which they believed walked the earth that night.
-Fires would burn at night and families would gather in warded places until the morning.
+Walpurgisnacht originally was a Norse/Viking ritual practiced thousands of years ago in Northern Europe and Scandinavia.
+After the long winter, prayers were offered to expedite the coming of spring and ensure fertility for livestock and crops.
+People would hang bundles of foliage around their property to ward off evil spirits.
+Offerings of mead and food were left for the spirits of the dead which they believed walked the earth that night.
+Fires would burn all through the night and families would gather in warded places until the morning.
 This practice was nearly identical to actions taking place on Samhain, which ironically is exactly 6 months opposite Walpurgisnacht on the calendar.

-As it happened with most pagan traditions, the introduction of Christianity in the 8th century resulted in a distortion of the core celebration and an eventual hijacking altogether, including the name.
-A celebration of spring (there are no records of what the Vikings called this celebration prior to the Christianized term) morphed into celebration of a Catholic Saint; Saint Walpurga, a nun from the Heidenheim monastery in Wurtemburg, Germany who died in 779.
-She was later canonized a saint by Pope Adrian II on May 1st, 870, the day her mortal remains were moved to Eichstätt, the seat of the Catholic Diocese .
-At Eichstätt, her bones were placed in a rocky niche, which allegedly began to exude a miraculously therapeutic oil, which solidified her sainthood in the eyes of the believers.
+As it happened with most pagan traditions, the introduction of Christianity either eliminated or changed the actual meaning of the gathering.
+There was a distortion of the core celebration furthered by an eventual hijacking altogether, including changing the name.
+This ritual of of spring (there are no records of what the Vikings called this celebration prior to the Christianized term) morphed into celebration of a Catholic Saint; Saint Walpurga.
+She was a nun from the Heidenheim monastery in Wurtemburg, Germany who died in 779.
+Walpurga was later canonized a saint by Pope Adrian II on May 1st, 870, the day her mortal remains were moved to Eichstätt, the seat of the Catholic Diocese .
+At Eichstätt, her bones were placed in a rocky niche.
+This niche allegedly began to exude a miraculously therapeutic oil, which solidified her sainthood in the eyes of the believers.

-The nun’s name has many translations including Valborg, Walpurgis, Wealdburg and Valderburger, which coincide with some of the other cultures which still celebrate the holiday in earnest.
+Her name has many translations including Valborg, Walpurgis, Wealdburg and Valderburger.
+Many of these coincide with some of the other cultures, which still celebrate the holiday in earnest.
 Walpurga was a healer and known for speaking out against witchcraft and sorcery during her living years.
 As a Saint, Walpurga was the advocate of coughs, famine, plague and storms.
 As the influence of the church grew, the traditional festivals intermingled with the Christian celebrations and the hybrid holiday became known as Valborgsmässoafton or Walpurgisnacht.

 The Brocken (also known as the Blocksberg) is the highest mountain peak of the Harz range in Northern Germany.
 Although not tall by Alpine standards, the peak stays very cold and is shrouded by mist and fog most of the time.
-The surrounding land is inhospitable with gnarly trees and strange moss-covered rock formations which have been given foreboding names such as Devil’s Pulpit or the Witch’s Altar.
-It has always played a prominent role in German legends associated with witches, witchcraft, and even the devil.
-On Walpurgisnacht, according to writings from the 16th and 17th century, witches were purported to hold a large gatherings on Walpurgis Night.
-It was the last chance for several months to create trouble before Spring arrived to renew and reawaken the land.
-Witches from all around were purported to gather and engage in a highly sexual debauchereous magickal rite.
+The surrounding land is inhospitable with gnarly trees and strange moss-covered rock formations.
+Some of them have been given foreboding names such as Devil’s Pulpit or the Witch’s Altar.
+The Brocken has always played a prominent role in German legends.
+Especially those stories which were associated with witches, witchcraft, and even the devil.
+On Walpurgisnacht, according to writings from the 16th and 17th century, witches were purported to hold a large gathering.
+According to some accounts, it was the last chance for several months to create trouble before Spring arrived to renew and reawaken the land.
+Witches from all around were purported to gather and engage in a highly sexual. debaucherously magickal rite.

-One additional topic that likely supported the gathering of witches on the mountain top is the Brocken Spectre.
-It is a strange phenomenon often observed in mountainous regions; now entirely explainable by modern weather science, but centuries ago would have caused quite a uproar.
-Since the mountain is almost always shrouded in a misty fog, water droplets are suspended in the air and sunlight reflects much differently than in other places.
+True believers point to one topic most often as evidence of the gatherings.
+It is the story of the Brocken Spectre.
+It is a strange phenomenon often observed in mountainous regions.
+Even though modern weather science claims it is a natural occurrence, some are still skeptical.
+Regardless, people seeing the vision centuries ago would have been completely unsettled.
+The mountain is almost always shrouded in a misty fog.
+Water droplets are suspended in the air and sunlight reflects through them much differently than in other places.
 If someone was observing another person higher up on the mountain with the sun behind them, that person will appear to have a rainbow halo surrounding their shadow.
 Additionally , their shadow will appear much larger than usual, which gives it a spooky, almost supernatural appearance.

 Walpurgisnacht Traditions Around The World